Tyaaa-aa/NuxTya/README.md

 -   **🍍 Pinia Store:** Lightweight state management solution.
 -   **⌨️ TypeScript:** Enables type safety and improved development experience.
 -   **💨 Tailwind:** Provides a utility-first CSS framework for rapid styling.
+-   **🛡️ Nuxt-Security:** Automatically configure your app to follow OWASP security patterns and principles.
 -   **💾 Supabase (optional):** Supabase is an open source Firebase alternative.
 (See the supabase branch)

 ## Getting Started